 So yes, there’s a coding class for that

-If nothing else, the above shows just how much opportunity is out there when it comes to coding for kids.
+If nothing else, the above shows just how much opportunity is out there when it comes to coding for teens or younger learners.
 The beautiful thing is, much of it leverages interests and activities kids are already familiar with!

 The result?
 Greater engagement, the will to overcome challenging obstacles, and valuable coding skill-building success in the end.